johno/pixyll/_posts/2022-03-04-sole_proprietorship_examples.md

 **START**.

-On behalf of LLC Palace, we wish you much success.
+On behalf of Business Inititiative, we wish you much success.

 DISCLAIMER:

-LLC Palace is for general educational purposes only.
-LLC Palace does not offer any legal or financial advice.
+"Business Initiative" is for general educational purposes only.
+"Business Initiative" does not offer any legal or financial advice.
 Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
-External resources should be used independently of LLC Palace.
+External resources should be used independently of "Business Initiative".
 It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.